stathissideris/positano/README.md

 > John Steinbeck

 Provenance system for Clojure code.
-This is a documentation-first project, so there is no code yet.
+This is a documentation-first project, so there very little code right now.

 ## Provenance